jsegitz/shim-review/ISSUE_TEMPLATE.md

 Yes

 ###### What is the origin and full version number of your bootloader (GRUB or other)?
-The origin of GRUB is CentOS 7 git https://git.centos.org/summary/?r=rpms/grub2.git Source RPM is included for reference inside extra-srpms.tar: grub2-2.02-0.76.el7.src.rpm Full version: grub2-2.02-0.76.el7
+GRUB is an equivalent of the one from CentOS 7 git https://git.centos.org/summary/?r=rpms/grub2.git Source RPM is included for reference inside extra-srpms.tar: grub2-2.02-0.80.el7.src.rpm Full version: grub2-2.02-0.80.el7

 ###### If your SHIM launches any other components, please provide further details on what is launched
 N/A